phpbb/documentation/development/language/validation.rst

 Screenshot
 ----------

-Contribution screenshot in the `Customisation Database`_ should only be the flag of the country whose the language is spoken.
+Contribution screenshot in the `Customisations Database`_ should only be the flag of the country whose the language is spoken.
 For example, the flag of France for the French language.

 Demo-Link
 ---------

-The Demo URL in the Customisation Database must be empty, unless you want to put a link to an international community (
+The Demo URL in the Customisations Database must be empty, unless you want to put a link to an international community (
 `officially <https://www.phpbb.com/support/intl/>`_ listed or not) related to the language of the contribution.
 For example, http://www.phpbbarabia.com/ as